prit342/chucknorrisjoke-controller/README.md

 $ make run
 ```

-- Apply the sample CR using the following command from a differnet terminal windows:
+- Apply the sample CR using the following command from a differnet terminal window:

 ```sh